ibm-cloud-docs/devsecops/devsecops-config-github.md

 ## Benefits of Branch Protection
 {: #devsecops-config-github-protection}

-- **Improved Code Quality and Collaboration**: Requiring pull requests and approvals through branch protection enhances both code quality and collaboration.
+- **Improved Code Quality and Collaboration**: Requiring pull requests and approvals through branch protection enhances code quality and collaboration.
 This ensures code consistency and adherence to the team's coding standards.
 Changes undergo review and helps catch bugs and errors early on, resulting in more reliable and maintainable code.

 - **Increased Visibility of Changes**: Requiring pull requests provides increased visibility into code changes, making it easier to track modifications and identify potential issues.